Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 Microsites

 Microsites are subsets to your original site, like a little mini website (hence the name).
 These are good for different online marketing campaigns you want to broadcast.
-They come with their own URLs, which make sharing them and the campaign they’re marketing pretty easy to share.
+They come with their URLs, which make sharing them and the campaign they’re marketing pretty easy to share.
 Think of movie trailer sites as an example.

 Unsubscribe page

 This landing page is the dreaded page that allows customers to unsubscribe.
 This doesn’t have to be the spooky ghost in your site’s closet, as you can use this page as an opportunity.
-With this landing page, you can remind your customers of all the good they’ve gotten out of your business and allow them to manage preferences and look over your site again.
+With this landing page, you can remind your customers of all the good they’ve gotten out of your business and allow them to manage preferences and review your site again.

 Viral landing page